 Figure 5.b corresponds to the belief updating.
-This figure illustrates the intuition behind the identification strategy: we can anticipate whether the disclosure of accurate information translated into upwards or downwards revisions in beliefs, based on whether a household is toward the left or the right of the x-axis.
-The x-axis in Figure 5.b is the same as in 5.a, but the y-axis in 5.b corresponds to the subjects' posterior beliefs (that is, after the information-provision experiment) instead of their prior beliefs (as in 5.a).
+This figure illustrates the intuition behind the identification strategy.
+We anticipate whether the disclosure of accurate information translated into upwards or downwards revisions in beliefs, based on whether a household is toward the left or right of the x-axis.
+The x-axis in Figure 5.b is the same as in 5.a, but the y-axis in 5.b corresponds to the subjects' posterior beliefs (after the informationprovision experiment) instead of their prior beliefs (as in 5.a).
 The blue dots correspond to subjects in the control group (those not shown the feedback about the true average tax rate).
 For this group, the relationship between perceived and real rates continues to be weak.
 In contrast, the red diamonds correspond to the treatment group (i.e., subjects who were shown the feedback).
 These red diamonds show that, as expected, the correlation between perceptions and truth becomes markedly stronger when individuals are provided with accurate feedback.
-This finding means that individuals who were overestimating the average tax rate updated downwards, and individuals who were underestimating it updated upwards.
-For a more formal test, we can compare the slope between perceptions and truth in the control group (0.154) versus the corresponding slope in the treatment group (0.613) - consistent with significant learning, the difference between the two is not only large but also highly statistically significant (p-value<0.001).
+This finding means that individuals who overestimated the average tax rate updated downwards, and individuals who underestimated it updated upwards.
+For a more formal test, we compare the slope between perceptions and truth in the control group (0.154) versus the corresponding slope in the treatment group (0.613).
+Consistent with significant learning, the difference between the two is not only large but also highly statistically significant (p-value<0.001).

-While Figure 5 shows the effects of the information shocks in a lot of detail, it is convenient to summarize those results in a single parameter.
-That is precisely what the econometric model from Section 5.3 was designed to do.
-The results from this regression specification are presented in Table 2.
-All columns in this table are based on the same regression specification, but use different samples and dependent variables.
-In column (1), the data is from the Mturk Survey respondents and the dependent variable is the posterior belief about the average tax rate in the county.
+Figure 5 details the effects of the information shocks.
+It also is convenient to summarize the results in a single parameter, which we do in the econometric model in Section 5.3.
+Table 2 presents the results from this regression specification.
+All columns in this table are based on the same regression specification but use different samples and dependent variables.
+In column (1), the data are from the MTurk Survey respondents, and the dependent variable is the posterior belief about the average tax rate in the county.
 Information Shock corresponds to the information shock in that regression specification (i.e., the term $D_i \cdot (\bar{\tau} - \tau_i)$).
 The coefficient on Information Shock from column (1) indicates that a 1 pp increase in the information shock increases the posterior belief by 0.393 percentage points.
-This rate of pass-through is significantly above zero, and statistically significant (p-value<0.001).
-To the extent that this coefficient falls short of 1, it suggests that individuals did not fully incorporate the feedback given to them, which is standard in these types of experiments and perfectly consistent with standard learning models.
-Indeed, this coefficient of 0.393 is in the ballpark of the pass-through rates found in other survey experiments.
-Just to mention one example, Bottan and Perez-Truglia (2020a) uses a similar research design but in the context of home price expectations, and finds a pass-through rate of information shocks of 0.205.56
+This rate of pass-through is significantly above 0 and statistically significant (p-value<0.001).
+To the extent that this coefficient falls short of 1, it suggests that individuals did not fully incorporate the feedback given to them, which is standard in these types of experiments and consistent with standard learning models.
+56 Indeed, this coefficient of 0.393 is similar to pass-through rates found in other survey experiments.
+For example, Bottan and Perez-Truglia (2020a) uses a similar research design but in the context of home price expectations and finds a pass-through rate of information shocks of 0.205.
+57